Richmond Art Galleries, Museums, Supplies & More

 • Mini Statue of Liberty at 3215 E Broad St

-The Virginia Museum of Fine Arts Sculpture Garden is a state-funded, privately endowed educational institution established for the benefit of local residents.
-The Virginia Washington Monument, often known as the Washington Monument, is a neoclassical statue of George Washington in the public plaza dating from the 19th century.
+The Virginia Washington Monument is often known as the Washington Monument and is a neoclassical statue of George Washington in the public plaza dating from the 19th century.

-Stephen Broadbent created the Reconciliation Statue which is a half-ton bronze sculpture.
-Reaching Towards Warmer Suns is a public art installation that was first installed along the banks of the Powhatan River where some of the first enslaved Black people touched soil in the new world.
+Reaching Towards Warmer Suns is a public art installation that was first installed along the banks of the Powhatan River where some of the first enslaved African Americans touched soil in the new world.

 A modest replica of the Statue of Liberty stands proudly on the grounds of the Chimbarazo Hospital Museum on the Richmond National Battlefield.